Digital Version

 -

-Secure printing: Require users to authenticate at the device before printing
+Secure printing: Require users to authenticate at the device before printing, so documents don’t end up in the wrong hands.

 -